 Updated with measurements** **Kinda

 NOW ON TO THE WALL… To start, my MANual labor sliced off the base board and quarter round so we can build straight onto the wall.
 Thanks, babe!
 LOOK, your hands and right knee are famous!

 I started with the sides, then the middles, then the dividers (while singing to myself I wanna see you level it, just a little bit).

 I used wood putty on the screw holes and seams and let it dry (and so ended DAY 1), then sanded it down and wiped off the dust.

 Next is taping and priming and painting. painting. paintinGAH. sheesh.
 (This took about 4 coats, including primer.)

 I taped off the tops because I’ve decided chalkboard paint would go perfectly here (thanks again, Pinterest!).
 Ooh, and the wall on the left, too.
 I made too much anyway.
 (Then I mixed another batch because the first one was light gray and chalk is white.
 Duh.)

+I let it all dry overnight (finally the end of DAY 2), to give the paint/chalkboard time to set up.
+Here it is… before, and after!
+Tadaa!
 (FYI, that is an engineering print from Staples for $7, but that’s another post for another day.)

 Here’s what I messed up on, so you don’t have to make my mistakes:

-– “one by sixes” are NOT actually six inches wide or one inch thick.
+– So, 1x6s are neither six inches wide nor are they one inch thick.
 Shenanagans, right?
 They are actually 3/4″ by 5.5″, so take that into account when measuring and cutting.
-Same with 1x3s – they are 3/4″ by 2.5″ … I know… holy fractions, Batman.
+Same with 1x3s – they are 3/4″ by 2.5″ (I know… holy fractions, Batman).